xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 ---
 ### Install PostgreSQL
+Debian 13 uses PostgreSQL 17 by default.
+If you use another Linux distribution or install the PostgreSQL repositories, the version may be 18.
+In our guide, stability takes priority over everything else, and this is what Debian recommends
 ```bash
 sudo apt update
 sudo apt install postgresql postgresql-contrib
 ```

 ### Install Zabbix repository:
 ⚠️ Depending on the version you want, you will have to choose between the following repositories